Reviewed by Daniel Mirkovic

 This benefit is limited to $75 per week for one dependant plus $25 for each additional dependant.

 This is another optional benefit that drivers in Ontario can choose to add to their car insurance policy.
-The indexation benefit makes it so that several accident benefit limits are annually adjusted based on inflation.
-The adjustment is based on the Consumer Price Index, so the amount that each limit will change is different each year.
+The indexation benefit protects weekly benefit payments from lost value due to inflation after a claim.
+The adjustment is based on the Consumer Price Index, so the amount that each payment will change is different each year.

 The benefits whose limits can be indexed are: